rancher/rancher-docs/docs/pages-for-subheaders/monitoring-and-alerting.md

 To be able to fully deploy Monitoring V2 for Windows, all of your Windows hosts must have a minimum [wins](https://github.com/rancher/wins) version of v0.1.0.

-For more details on how to upgrade wins on existing Windows hosts, refer to the section on [Windows cluster support for Monitoring V2.](../integrations-in-rancher/monitoring-and-alerting/windows-support.md)
+For more details on how to upgrade wins on existing Windows hosts, see [Windows cluster support for Monitoring V2.](../integrations-in-rancher/monitoring-and-alerting/windows-support.md).

 ## Known Issues

-There is a [known issue](https://github.com/rancher/rancher/issues/28787#issuecomment-693611821) that K3s clusters require more default memory.
-If you are enabling monitoring on a K3s cluster, we recommend to setting `prometheus.prometheusSpec.resources.memory.limit` to 2500 Mi and `prometheus.prometheusSpec.resources.memory.request` to 1750 Mi.
+There is a [known issue](https://github.com/rancher/rancher/issues/28787#issuecomment-693611821) that K3s clusters require more than the alloted default memory.
+If you enable monitoring on a K3s cluster, set `prometheus.prometheusSpec.resources.memory.limit` to 2500 Mi and `prometheus.prometheusSpec.resources.memory.request` to 1750 Mi.

-For tips on debugging high memory usage, see [this page.](../how-to-guides/advanced-user-guides/monitoring-alerting-guides/debug-high-memory-usage.md)
+See [Debugging High Memory Usage](../how-to-guides/advanced-user-guides/monitoring-alerting-guides/debug-high-memory-usage.md) for advice and recommendations.